TypeRocket/typerocket/README.md

 ## TypeRocket

-Code advanced WordPress sites quickly and easily with TypeRocket.
+The WordPress Framework Designed for Developers.

-- You can make make post types, taxonomies and meta boxes with one line of code.
+- Register post types, taxonomies and meta boxes with one line of code.
-- Add fields to post types, comments, meta boxes, option pages, user profiles and even on the front-end inside theme template files with minimal effort.
+- Add fields to post types, comments, meta boxes, option pages, user profiles... everywhere.
-- You can access a number of pre-made TypeRocket plugins for features like SEO and Theme Options installed directly into your theme.
-- Add custom admin pages, models, controllers, middleware, views and routes.
+- Create custom admin pages, models, controllers, middleware, views and routes.
 - And so much more...

 See [http://typerocket.com](http://typerocket.com)